sfu-natlang/lensingwikipedia/website.md

     python2.7 cluster /var/www/html/data/wikipedia/latest/fullData.index
     python2.7 tsne /var/www/html/data/wikipedia/latest/fullData.index

-## Build the docker images
+## Configure and build the docker images

-When building the docker images, make sure the index you want to use is in `/opt/lensing/data`, and then run the following command:

-    cd repo
-    sudo docker-compose build

-## Configuring your images

 For the backend, the only configuration option available is whether you want the 'wikipediahistory' or 'avherald' domains to be used.
 This can be chosen by